DineshPurushothamacharya/DineshPurushothamacharya/README.md

 * Primary coding language: Java.
 * I’m currently working on my portfolio.
-* I am currently learning Kafka Streams.
+* Learning Kafka Streams and tyring to dive into the world of Functional Programming.
 * I'm looking to collaborate on Open source project.
 * Experienced Software Engineer.
 * Ask me about anything, I'll be happy to help.